Gen Z and millennials are more likely to skip a tip, and the pandemic hasn’t been a big boon for service providers.

 - Don’t: Buy into a “guilt tip.”
 Did an electronic message pop up asking if you want to leave a tip while you’re buying a bouquet of flowers or a bottle of wine at a store?
-No tip is necessary for a cashier ringing up a purchase, Gottsman said.
-“We have to get comfortable hitting the ‘no tip’ button at a cash register,” she said.
+No tip is necessary for a cashier ringing up a purchase Gottsman said.
+“We have to get comfortable hitting the ‘no tip’ button at a cash register,” she added.

 And what about the future of tipping on the other side of COVID-19?
 As restrictions lift and more people dine out and travel, it’s fine to ease back into a more standard pre-pandemic level of tipping, Gottsman said.
 “You can tip graciously, respectfully and generously, but you don’t have to break your budget,” she advised.

 CreditCards.com commissioned YouGov Plc to conduct the survey.
 All figures, unless otherwise stated, are from YouGov Plc.
 Total sample size was 2,573 adults.
 Fieldwork was undertaken June 16 to 18, 2021.
 The figures have been weighted and are representative of all U.S. adults (aged 18 and over).
 The survey was carried out online and meets rigorous quality standards.
 It employed a nonprobability-based sample using both quotas upfront during collection and a weighting scheme on the back end designed and proven to provide nationally representative results.

 The editorial content on this page is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 It has not been provided or commissioned by the credit card issuers.
 However, we may receive compensation when you click on links to products from our partners.